amrohan/clipy/Readme.md

 ## Usage

-1. **Add Note**: Navigate to `/AddNote`, enter your note, optional custom code, and optionally check “Delete after view”.
+1. **Add Note**: Navigate to `/AddNote`, enter your note, optional custom code, password (optional), and optionally check “Delete after view”.
 2. **Share Note**: Copy the generated URL and share it with anyone.
 3. **View Note**: Anyone with the URL can view the note.

+   - If password protected, users must enter the correct password.
-If “Delete after view” is enabled, the note will be removed after the first view.
+   - If “Delete after view” is enabled, the note will be removed after the first view.
+   - Users see a **confirmation page** for self-destructing notes to avoid accidental deletion.
+   - A **copy-to-clipboard button** lets users quickly copy note content with visual feedback (checkmark for success, cross for failure).

 4. **Landing Page**: Provides an overview of the app and quick access to add a note.

 ---